ramen-dev/charturl-api-docs/source/includes/_intro.md

 ### Mobile & Web

-Many people want to have charts that look consistent in their companies emails, their website or their mobile app.
+Many people want to have charts that look consistent in their company  emails, their website, and their mobile apps.
 ChartURL is an easy way to ensure that consistency.
-You can choose to render the chart image or if you append .html on the end of a URL, you’ll get back a webpage you can then put in an iframe.

 This is especially handy for mobile app developers who don’t want to build out a custom charting solution for their application.
-We also have retina support for mobile.